Close Menu

 Can I use credit cards in Morocco?

 While credit cards are widely accepted in Morocco, it’s still a good idea to have some local currency, Moroccan dirhams, with you.
 Many merchants may not accept credit cards, especially in rural areas.
 Consider exchanging some currency before your trip or using an ATM to withdraw cash.
-(See Also: Is Kraków Safe to Visit Covid?
-Essential Travel Tips)
+(See Also: Is Egypt Safe To Visit For Us Citizens?
+A Traveler’s Guide)

 Is it safe to walk around Morocco at night?